xxTarekxx/dollarsandlife/README.md

 ## Key Highlights

 - 🚀 Next.js platform with SSR for high-performance SEO
 - 📊 Programmatic SEO using structured data (JSON-LD)
+- 🌐 Cloudflare CDN and caching layer for performance and security
 - 🔍 Custom Java-based search service for scalable content indexing
 - 🔐 Firebase Authentication (Google & Microsoft login)
 - ⚙️ Backend APIs using Node.js and Express